hdavid/VCVRack-Holon.ist/README.md

 Activity LEDs for each channel indicate when Holonic Source receives OSC messages for the particular channel and receiving bus.

 ### Attenuators
-Attenuators on each channel let one scale and invert CV values according to need.
+Attenuators on each channel let one scale CV values according to need.

 ### Low Pass Filters
 The slew is adjustable, in order to avoid stepped signals, and to make more natural CV changes.